jbcodeforce/aws-studies/docs/infra/index.md

     * also use target groups.
     * use the Geneve protocol (support network virtualization use cases for data center ) on port 6081

 To route traffic, first the DNS name of the load balancer is resolved.
 (They are part of the `amazaonaws.com` domain).
 1 to many IP Addresses are sent back to the client.
-With NLBs, Elastic Load Balancing creates a network interface for each Availability Zone that you enable.
+With NLBs, Elastic Load Balancing creates a network interface for each Availability Zone that We enable.
 Each load balancer node in the Availability Zone uses this network interface to get a static IP address.
-ELB scales your load balancer and updates the DNS entry.
+ELB scales our load balancer and updates the DNS entry.
 The time to live is set to 60s.

 To control that only the load balancer is sending traffic to the application, we need to set up an application **security group** on HTTP, and HTTPS with the source being the security group id of the ELB.
 LBs can scale but need to engage AWS operational team.